 February 11, 1803

-Washington, DC President Jefferson writes a letter of credence to Napoleon Bonaparte granting the powers of a full ambassador—without the title—to James Monroe and Robert Livingston.
+In Washington City, President Jefferson writes a letter of credence granting the powers of a full ambassador to James Monroe and Robert Livingston.
+The two would negotiate Louisiana’s purchase.

 February 14, 1803

-Senator James Ross raises his Mississippi Question regarding the closure of New Orleans.
-Ultimately, an answer will be needed before the Western expedition can begin.
+In Washington City, Senator James Ross raises his Mississippi Question regarding the closure of New Orleans.
+Ultimately, an answer will be needed before the Western Expedition can begin.

 February 16, 1803